-Russian separatists begin evacuating Ukraine as U.S. warns false-flag plan may be underway
+Putin has decided to invade Ukraine, Biden says, as Russian-backed separatists begin evacuating disputed region

 Monitors with the Organization for Security and Cooperation in Europe this week denounced intensified cease-fire violations in eastern Ukraine, where separatists have been battling Ukrainian forces since 2014.
 A kindergarten was among the sites hit by shelling this week.

 The French and German governments, which have been attempting to broker a deal to end that conflict, condemned Donetsk’s accusations of a possible Ukrainian assault to take back the territory.
-“We do not see any grounds for these allegations and urge Russia to use its influence over the self-proclaimed republics to encourage restraint,” they said in a statement.
+“We do not see any grounds for these allegations and urge Russia to use its influence over the self-proclaimed republics to encourage restraint,” the two countries’ foreign ministers said in a statement.

 Separatist authorities looked to Russia for assistance as Putin received his Belarusian counterpart, Alexander Lukashenko, in Moscow on Friday.
 The two countries have been conducting a major joint military exercises in Belarus, placing Russian troops, planes and missiles just hours from the Ukrainian capital.
 Western officials say the maneuvers, due to conclude on Sunday, are part of Russia’s preparations for further conflict in Ukraine.